rbisdorff/Digraph3/docSphinx/pearls.rst

 Efficiency of the Bachet ranking rule settings ..............................................

-We may check the quality of the *optimal Bachet ranking* result with a corresponding performance heatmap statistic.
+We may check the quality of the *optimal Bachet ranking* result with a corresponding performance heat map statistic.

 .. code-block:: pycon